Brown Butter Chocolate Chip Cookies

 These delicious Brown Butter Chocolate Chip Cookies are thick, chewy (thanks to the oat flour), soft in the middle with a slight crunch on the exterior, and they are loaded with melty chocolate chips.

 I love a great cookie recipe!
 Which means Salt & Baker has loads of cookie recipes, so make sure you check out some of my favorites: chocolate crinkle cookies, pumpkin chocolate chip cookies, brownie cookies, and lemon ricotta cookies.
+And a crowd favorite includes my Crumbl chocolate chip cookie recipe.

 Brown Butter Chocolate Chip Cookies